scylladb/scylla-cluster-tests/docs/configuration_options.md

 ## **docker_network** / SCT_DOCKER_NETWORK

-local docker network to use, if there's need to have db cluster connect to other services running in docker
+Local docker network to use, if there's need to have db cluster connect to other services running in docker

 **default:** N/A